seydx/av/INSTALLATION.md

 npm install node-av
 ```

-Prebuilt binaries are strongly recommended for Windows as they include all necessary Jellyfin FFmpeg libraries with optimizations and patches.
+node-av automatically selects the appropriate Windows prebuilt binary for your system:

+- **MSVC builds**: For standard Windows systems
+- **MinGW builds**: For MSYS2/MinGW environments

+Both variants include statically linked FFmpeg 7.1.2 libraries.
+The package automatically detects your system environment and chooses the correct variant.

 #### Building from Source